 In 1971, computer engineer Ray Tomlinson developed the first electronic mail system on ARPANET.
 After experimenting with the computer programs SNDMSG and READMAIL, which allowed users to send messages to each other on one computer, Tomlinson applied to theory to a new program called CYPNET, allowing users to send messages between computers.
-Tomlinson also invented the [email protected] format, so that users would know which computer the message had been sent from.
+Tomlinson also invented the username@hostname format, so that users would know which computer the message had been sent from.
 The first email client would follow just four years later.

 3. Creation of Usenet and TCP/IP

 Realising the limitations of electronic mail at the time, Jim Ellis and Tom Truscott launched Usenet in 1980.
 The technology allowed networked computers from all around the world to discuss topics via a newsgroups system, which served as a precursor to modern day web forums.
 Meanwhile, in 1982, the TCP/IP networking model was released for commercial use.
 It would become the standard set of communications protocols used for the Internet.

 4. The World Wide Web

 The end of the 1980s saw the launch of America Online (AOL), the first Internet service intended for widespread use by customers.
 The invention of the World Wide Wide (WWW) and the appearance of the world’s first web page both occurred in 1991, while 1993 saw the launch of the Mosaic web browser, which went on to influence the like of Internet Explorer and Firefox.
 Within a few years, web-based email had taken off with the launch of Hotmail and similar services, allowing users to access their emails from anywhere in the world.